Premier Padel Miami 2026

 March 23-29, 2026 · Miami, USA · €495,158 Prize Pool

-Upcoming Tournament
+Tournament Completed

 Premier Padel Miami 2026 returns to the United States from March 23-29, 2026, bringing world-class professional padel to American audiences.
 As one of only a handful of Premier Padel events held in the US, the Miami P1 represents a crucial opportunity for American fans to witness the sport's top talent without traveling overseas.